Stability of coherent pattern formation through invasion in the FitzHugh-Nagumo system: Discussion

 \paragraph{Pulled pattern-forming fronts beyond the FitzHugh-Nagumo system.} The essential feature of the stability of pulled pattern-forming fronts is the interaction between the branched diffusive mode associated with the linear spreading speed and the outgoing diffusive mode associated with the pattern in the wake.
 The methods developed here should generally be successful in proving nonlinear stability of pulled pattern-forming fronts also in other systems.
 A particular case of interest is front invasion in the wake of a Turing instability, for instance in the Swift-Hohenberg equation or other reaction-diffusion systems.
 The new challenge, compared to the FitzHugh-Nagumo fronts studied here, is that the invasion dynamics in the leading edge are oscillatory in time, so that the pattern-forming fronts are \emph{modulated} traveling waves, which are time-periodic in the comoving frame, rather than stationary.
 We expect that this can be overcome by combining the analysis here with ideas from~\cite{BeckSandstedeZumbrun}, which develops a framework for studying time-periodic diffusive stability problems via an inverse Laplace transform.
 We expect that this approach can be used to establish a general result on nonlinear stability of pulled pattern-forming invasion fronts in reaction-diffusion systems near a supercritical Turing instability.

 \paragraph{Selection of pulled pattern-forming fronts from steep initial data.} The challenge in establishing selection of pulled pattern-forming fronts from steep initial data is that perturbations which cut off the front tail induce a logarithmic delay $-\frac{3}{2 \etalin} \log t$ in the position of the front.
-In this frame, perturbations in the leading edge no longer decay at all, which has been overcome for fronts selecting constant states in~\cite{AveryScheelSelection, AverySelectionRD}, but presents substantial additional difficulties for pattern-forming fronts, since these non-decaying modes interact with the outgoing diffusive dynamics in the wake.
+In this frame, perturbations in the leading edge no longer decay at all, creating additional difficulties when controlling the long-time behavior.
+These difficulties have been overcome for fronts selecting constant states in~\cite{AveryScheelSelection, AverySelectionRD}, but they present substantial additional difficulties for pattern-forming fronts, since these non-decaying modes interact with the outgoing diffusive dynamics in the wake.
 We are hopeful that combining the present analysis with recent work on selection of pulled fronts~\cite{AveryScheelSelection, AverySelectionRD} and on stability of periodic wave trains against nonlocalized perturbations~\cite{deRijknonlocalized}, which also do not exhibit temporal decay, may make progress towards establishing front selection in this context.
-In particular, the $(1+t)^{-3/2}$ decay for localized perturbations is a key ingredient in closing the front selection argument in \cite{AveryScheelSelection, AverySelectionRD}, so the fact that we recover this decay rate in the leading edge here is a promising sign for establishing selection of pulled pattern-forming fronts via this program.
+In particular, the $(1+t)^{-3/2}$ decay for localized perturbations is the key ingredient in closing the front selection argument in~\cite{AveryScheelSelection, AverySelectionRD}.
+The fact that we are able to recover this decay rate in the leading edge here then is a promising step towards establishing selection of pulled pattern-forming fronts.